Russian regulator blocks Alexei Navalny's website | DW | 26.07.2021

 Authorities have removed websites belonging to Kremlin critic Alexei Navalny and dozens of his allies.
 The move comes during the run-up to parliamentary elections in September.

-Leonid Volkov, the chief of staff for Navalny's organisation, has become its mouthpiece since the Kremlin critic was sent to jail
+Leonid Volkov, the chief of staff for Navalny's organiszation, has become its mouthpiece since the Kremlin critic was sent to jail

 The Russian internet watchdog Roskomnadzor has blocked 49 websites connected to anti-government activist Alexei Navalny, including his own website, his team said on Monday.